 Master's Degrees in Law

 Numerous master's degree programs in law are available for both lawyers and non-lawyers looking to study a specialized field, like criminal or international law.
 Review your degree options at the master's level, and check the admissions requirements for these programs, as well as the availability of online study.
 Explore some course topics you might find in a master's degree law program.
-Schools offering Juris Doctor degrees can also be found in these popular choices.

 What Master's Degrees in Law Can I Earn?